stuartcusackie/statamic-cache-requester/README.md

 ## Queues

 This package utilises a 'cacherequester' queue on the default connection.
-You can update the queue name using the STATAMIC_CACHE_REQUESTER_QUEUE_NAME env variable.
+You can update the queue connection and name using the STATAMIC_CACHE_REQUESTER_QUEUE_CONNECTION and STATAMIC_CACHE_REQUESTER_QUEUE_NAME env variables.

 ## Todo